The Supplemental Nutrition Program for Women, Infants and Children (WIC) provides nutrition education and healthy foods to:

 Breastfeeding mothers are eligible to receive a breastpump if returning to work or school.
 Click here to learn about our Breastfeeding Support Services.

-WIC services are provided by appointment only at two sites in Lexington.
-To make an appointment, call one of the numbers below (for every WIC visit, you need to bring personal identification, proof of income — like a pay stub and your home address):
+WIC services are provided at 650 Newtown Pike.
+To make an appointment, call 859-288-2483 (for every WIC visit, you need to bring personal identification, proof of income — like a pay stub and your home address):

 - Public Health Clinic, 650 Newtown Pike, (859) 288-2483